 Will a dental crown affect my speech or how I bite and chew?

 Do you have a worn or damaged tooth that makes it uncomfortable to bite and chew?
-Contact Dupont Dental for a dental crown in Washington, DC, today at (202) 946-4720.
+Contact Dupont Dental for a durable, tooth-colored dental crown in Washington, DC, today at (202) 946-4720.
 You may also schedule a dental appointment with Dr. Banks on our website.